 1.7.1 The Quantum Virtual Machine (QVM)

 The Rigetti Quantum Virtual Machine is an implementation of the Quantum Abstract Machine from A Practical Quantum Instruction Set Architecture.
-It is implemented in ANSI Common LISP and executes programs specified in Quil.
+It is implemented in ANSI Common LISP and executes programs specified in the Quantum Instruction Language (Quil).